Amplitudes in persistence theory: Abstract

 \section{Abstract}

 The use of persistent homology in applications is justified by the validity of certain stability results.
-At the core of such results is a notion of distance between the invariants that one associates to data sets.
-While such distances are well-understood in the one-parameter case, the situation for multiparameter persistence modules is more challenging, since there exists no generalisation of the barcode.

-Here we introduce a general framework to study stability questions in multiparameter persistence.
-We introduce amplitudes --- invariants that arise from assigning a non-negative real number to each persistence module, and which are monotone and subadditive in an appropriate sense --- and then study different ways to associate distances to such invariants.
-Our framework is very comprehensive, as many different invariants that have been introduced in the Topological Data Analysis literature are examples of amplitudes, and furthermore many known distances for multiparameter persistence can be shown to be distances from amplitudes.
-Finally, we show how our framework can be used to prove new stability results.
+At the core of such results is a notion of distance between the invariants that one associates with data sets.
+Here we introduce a general framework to compare distances and invariants in multiparameter persistence, where there is no natural choice of invariants and distances between them.
+We define amplitudes, monotone, and subadditive invariants that arise from assigning a non-negative real number to objects of an abelian category.
+We then present different ways to associate distances to such invariants, and we provide a classification of classes of amplitudes relevant to topological data analysis.
+In addition, we study the the relationships as well as the discriminitative power of such amplitude distances arising in topological data analysis scenarios.